July bursts with joyful fireworks! For those born in July, there are birth gems and birth flowers bursting with colors! Read on to find out more!

 John Shyne

-Other images are courtesy of Pixabay.com.
+Images are courtesy of Pexels.com and Pixabay.com.

-Image below are from the Ainsworth House & Gardens Wedding Gallery.
+Images below are from the Ainsworth House & Gardens Wedding Gallery.